Last Updated on May 16, 2022

 But do try a splash in plain seltzer before sweetening.
 It’s really fantastic on its own!

-CAN YOU USE FROZEN RHUBARB?
+CAN YOU MAKE RHUBARB JUICE WITH FROZEN RHUBARB?

 Yes, frozen rhubarb can work for making rhubarb juice.
 When you defrost your rhubarb, much of the liquid will release on its own.
 The defrosted rhubarb will take up less space in the pot, so you’ll naturally add less water.